 Is there a difference in the effectiveness of bribing a child — saying, If you do this, I’ll give you this, versus giving them a reward after they’ve already done the behavior?

 There’s so many subtleties to these things.
 Let’s say what I really want to do today is walk my dog.
-But I’m gonna make sure that I get this other thing done first.
-And then I’m gonna go and walk my dog, and I’ll feel great, I’ll be relieved that it won’t be on my mind.
+But I’m going to make sure that I get this other thing done first.
+And then I’m going to go and walk my dog, and I’ll feel great, I’ll be relieved that it won’t be on my mind.
 I’ll be able to enjoy it more and I’ll feel a sense of accomplishment.
-That’s really different from if you do that thing you hate, I’m gonna give you some candy.
+That’s really different from saying if you do that thing you hate, I’m gonna give you some candy.
 That’s not learning delay of gratification, it’s not learning how we manage the things that we don’t like to do.
 It really simplifies that process of learning how to do things if you’re not motivated to do.
 It’s kind of an artificial contingency.

 Something else that’s unique about Positive Discipline in Everyday Parenting is the idea of earning a child’s respect, rather than the other way around.
 Can you expand on that?

 I think that a lot of people confuse fear and respect.
 You can control kids through fear.
 Your life is easier in many ways if they’re afraid of you.
 But in the long run, you’re going to lose them because that erodes the relationship terribly.
 Fear can be accompanied by a lot of hostility, and it creates a situation where children feel always insecure, they don’t trust you, they don’t know when you’re going to hurt them, and they aren’t going to come to you if they make mistakes.
 So when they’re teenagers, and they’re having to struggle with something, they’re going to be afraid to come to you.
-And it’s so undermining.
+It’s so undermining.

 Respect is something that we develop for a person after we’ve seen them in situations where they’ve really handled things with wisdom.
 We respect people for wisdom, not for inflicting pain and cruelty.
 Respect grows over time as we see people in action, and we say, I want to be like that.
 Most often, those people, they’re usually kind.
 And they’re usually patient.
 And they listen, and they give good advice when they’re asked for it.
 They guide us as opposed to hurting us.

-Positive Discipline teaches parents to deal with conflict by first managing their own emotions.
+Positive discipline teaches parents to deal with conflict by first managing their own emotions.
 But the state of the world right now is exacerbating all of our normal stressors.
 How can stress management and self-regulation improve the parent-child relationship within this context?

 Emotional regulation is really important, and the more stressors on us the harder it is.
 So, we have to kind of become aware of our own stress levels and what helps us.
 People have different ways of managing stress.
 I walk.
 I have to move.
 Other people just need to sit and close their eyes and breathe.
 Some people meditate.
 Some people sing and some people go and play an instrument.

 At a societal level, we need to really support families.
-In the US and Canada, neither of us has a national childcare system.
+In the U.S. and Canada, neither of us has a national childcare system.
 And that’s just fundamental.
 If you don’t have a childcare system in place, the rest of it just isn’t doable.
 So the governments need to take responsibility.
 It’s not just an individual thing.
 We need to recognize that just like children need a safe, secure environment where they’re supported and understood, so does everybody else.

 What are some phrases parents should avoid saying to children when they have an outburst?
 What are some positive parenting alternatives?

-Well, when a child is having an outburst, like a tantrum kind of situation, there’s not much you can say that’s gonna help.
+When a child is having an outburst, like a tantrum kind of situation, there’s not much you can say that’s gonna help.
 Pretty much whatever you say is going to aggravate it because the child has gone into fight or flight mode.
 Their emotional brain has taken over.
 Their thinking brain has just been disconnected.

 What we can do is just sit with them and let them know they’re safe.
 When children have emotional outbursts, they’re often afraid of what’s going on inside of them.
 They feel like they’ve been taken over by this emotion and they don’t know what it’s about.
-They don’t know where it comes from, all that those feelings are new to them.
+They don’t know where it comes from; all that those feelings are new to them.
 They don’t have names for them.
 They don’t know that it’s ever going to end.
 As you get older, you realize, oh, emotions ebb and flow, they come and go.
 And sometimes they’re really intense, and then they fade and then they come back.
 But for a child, they feel like this might not ever end.
 And so we just need to make sure that they feel safe and secure while that’s going on.

 Do you think there’s ever an appropriate situation to ignore a child?

 I think that there are lots of things that we can definitely just let go that shouldn’t be battlegrounds.
-There are a lot of things that we turn into battles that are so unnecessary and it’s like a squandering of the relationship and the love between us to make such a big deal out of something.
+There are a lot of things that we turn into battles that are so unnecessary, and it’s like a squandering of the relationship and the love between us to make such a big deal out of something.
 So I think like ignoring it, letting things go, is certainly appropriate in a lot of situations.

 But this active ignoring that parents are taught to do, this cross your arms and turn your back on the child, I don’t think that’s a good idea.
 I think that that’s communicating rejection to the child and telling them that when you do that I don’t love you and you don’t have my affection.
 It makes my love and affection contingent on you doing things in a certain way.